-- 1. Insert a sample, lock, shim, and record a normal 1H spectrum. - 2.
+- 1. Insert a sample, lock, shim, and record a normal H spectrum. - 2.
 Note the position (in Hz or ppm) you wish to decouple.
 For SPT, pick a single line of a multiplet; for NOE, pick the center of the multiplet.

-This is easiest done by entering peak-pick mode (, placing the cursor on the peak, and recording the peak position at the left of the screen.
+This is easiest done by placing the cursor on the peak, and recording the peak position at the left of the screen.